great-expectations/great_expectations/docs/tutorials/getting_started/initialize_a_data_context.rst

 Let's pause there for a moment.

-Once you finish going through ``init``, your ``great_expectations/`` directory will contains all of the important components of a Great Expectations deployment, in miniature:
+As you can see, the ``init`` command creates a subdirectory called ``great_expectations/`` within your ``ge_tutorial/` directory.
+This directory will contain all of the important components of a Great Expectations deployment:

 * ``great_expectations.yml`` will contain the main configuration your deployment.